On the monotone stability approach to BSDEs with jumps: Extensions, concrete criteria and examples: Examples and applications: optimal control in finance

-Section~\ref{subsubsec:powut} shows how a change of coordinates can transform a JBSDE, that arises from an optimal control problem but appears to be out of scope at first, into a JBSDE for which theory of Section~\ref{sec:exandu} can be applied to derive optimal controls from BSDE results, like in \cite{Huetal05}.
-To our best knowledge, the considered power-utility problem with jumps and multiplicative liability is solved for the first time in this spirit.
+The applications in Section~\ref{subsect:ExpoUtilMax} are about exponential utility maximization, possibly with an additive liability or non-convex constraints.
+This problem is closely related to the entropic risk measure and to (exponential) utility indifference valuation; It has indeed been a standard motivation for much of the (quadratic, non-Lipschitz) JBSDE theory, cf.\ \cite{Becherer06,BarrieuElKaroui09,Morlais09,Becherer10uiv,LaevenStadje14,KPZ15}.
+A result on existence of a solution for the specific JBSDE of this application has been presented in \cite{Morlais10}, being more general in some aspects (jump-diffusion stock price) but less so in others (multiple assets, time-inhomogeneous $\mu$).
+Section~\ref{subsubsec:powut} shows how a change of coordinates can transform a JBSDE, which arises from an optimal control problem for power utility maximization but appears to be out of scope at first, into a JBSDE for which theory of Section~\ref{sec:exandu} can be applied to derive optimal controls and fully characterize the solution to the control problem by JBSDE solutions, like in \cite{Huetal05,HuLiangTang18}, by using martingale optimality principles.
+To our best knowledge, the considered power-utility problem with jumps and a multiplicative liability is solved for the first time in this spirit.
 Finally, Section~\ref{subsec:gdprice} derives JBSDE solutions for the no-good-deal valuation problem in incomplete markets, which is posed over a multiplicatively stable sub-family of arbitrage-free pricing measures.
 Also here, where the (non-linear) JBSDE generator is even Lipschitz, the slight generalization of Proposition~\ref{comparegeneral} to the classical comparison result by \cite{Royer06} is useful; Indeed, the process $\gamma$ in (\ref{eq:IneqonGenwithGammadiffFromRoyer}) is such that the martingale condition (\ref{gamma**}) for Proposition~\ref{comparegeneral} can be readily verified, while the same appears not clear for condition $({\rm \bf A}_{\bm \gamma})$ in \cite[Thm.2.3]{Royer06}.

 Sections~\ref{subsubsec:CaseContAssetPrice}, \ref{subsubsec:powut} and \ref{subsec:gdprice} consider models for a financial market within the framework of Section~\ref{sec:prelim}, consisting of one savings account with zero interest rate (for simplicity) and $k$ risky assets ($k\leq d$), whose discounted prices evolve according to the stochastic differential equation